310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% img /img/es/eventstory/meteorimpact/firsthalfch12_2.jpg %}

 {% bubble Kanata pastfrown %}
-… hm, i see how it is now.
+…hm, i see how it is now.

 you are being stingy, chiaki.
 {% endbubble %}

 {% bubble Chiaki past %}
 Huh!?
 W-What do you mean, Shinkai-kun?
 {% endbubble %}

 {% bubble Kanata pastfrown %}
 a Hero really is a God after all, isn’t it? after all, saving people is what a God does, isn’t it?

 the reason why you do not Wish anything from me… is it because you are a God, too? or rather, because you want to become one?

 a god can grant Wishes, but they do not Wish for anything themselves. that’s what this is, isn’t it?
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 No, no… I have no clue what you’re saying once again, but… I’m not a God, and I don’t want to become one, either.
 {% endbubble %}

 {% bubble Kanata pastfrown %}
 but… why, then? why won’t you Wish for anything from me? is it because you do not believe in me?
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 No, it’s just… I don’t know you that well.
 {% endbubble %}

 {% bubble Kanata pastfrown %}
 hmph, then just forget it. if you won’t say it Yourself, then i will have to Ask someone else.

 and through that, i will confirm what your Wish is, and grant it for you… will you Believe me then?

 first… i will grant the Wish that involves that Large person from earlier.
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 “Large person”?
 Do you mean Kiryu-kun?
 N-no, stop!
 He has a dangerous problem of his own, I’m serious!
 You’ll get more than a burn if you try to interfere, y’know!?
 {% endbubble %}

 {% img /img/es/eventstory/meteorimpact/firsthalfch12_3.jpg %}

 {% bubble Kanata pastfrown %}
 a “*burn*”? i will be just fine.
-Water can extinguish Fire. no—i am a God, so i will not get Hurt no matter what.
+Water can extinguish Fire. no— i am a God, so i will not get Hurt no matter what.
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 …?
 {% endbubble %}

 **Co-Translated with:** [emu](https://twitter.com/sunsunrainys)</th>

 **ENG Proof:** [SayonaraRevival](https://ensemble-stars.fandom.com/wiki/User:SayonaraRevival)

 ## Chapter 13

 {% note location %}
 **Location:** Near the Auditorium
 {% endnote %}